Leopold Janauschek

 Leopold Janauschek (13 October 1827 – 23 July 1898) was an Austrian Cistercian historian.

 Life

 Janauschek was born at Brünn, Moravia.
 In 1846 he received the religious habit at the Cistercian Zwettl Abbey, Lower Austria, where he was professed in 1848.
 His superiors then sent him to their house of studies at Heiligenkreuz Abbey near Vienna, where he studied philosophy and theology.
 After his ordination to the priesthood in 1851, he was made professor of church history and canon law.
 His scholarly works attracted attention and won for him in 1858 the chair of ecclesiastical history in the University of Vienna.

+In 1859 he was recalled by his superiors to Heiligenkreuz, where he continued as professor until 1877.